 If the damage caused to the coating is deep enough to reach the metal surface and cause rusting, use a wire brush and sander/sandpaper to remove the rust.
 Then use compressed air to blast the surface.
-Once the surface has been cleaned, use a brush or spray system to reapply the primer layer first, and then the other coating layers in the system.
-Ensure that you follow each product's technical specifications and operating instructions, especially the Recoating Interval of each product.
+Once the surface has been cleaned, use a brush or spray system to reapply the coating according to its technical specifications and operating instructions.